-Babies and toddlers may benefit from a specially formulated drink with electrolytes, such as Pedialyte, which you can purchase on Amazon.
+Babies and toddlers may benefit from a specially formulated drink with electrolytes, such as Pedialyte.
+You can purchase these drinks at a local grocery store or online.
 You can also make your own electrolyte drink at home.

 A viral fever is a sign that your body is working hard to fight off an infection.
 Cut yourself some slack by resting as much as possible.
 Even if you can’t spend the day in bed, try to avoid as much physical activity as possible.
 Aim for eight to nine hours or more of sleep per night.
 During the day, take it easy.

 It’s also best to put your exercise routine on a temporary hold.
 Exerting yourself can further raise your temperature.